wisp92/pokered/README.md

 # Shin Pokémon Red and Blue

 Version 1.13 beta
-Note: If you run into a problem with the beta patch, your SAV file is compatible with v1.12.
+Note: V1.11 and 1.12 have a memory leak with the Select button.
+		Please update either of these to this version to fix the problem and prevent data corruption.

 Download the IPS patch file of the version you want and apply it to its respective USA rom.